AdaptableTools/example-adaptable-with-parceljs-cjs/README.md

 # example-adaptable-with-parceljs

-Demo of AdapTable - using parceljs as build tool for quick setup
+Demo of AdapTable - using parceljs as build tool for quick setup together with CommonJS

 This demo is using TypeScript for convenience - but it could easily be just JavaScript.